iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/download-the-iri-using-docker.md

     You should see the version number of your Git installation.

-3. Build the latest version of the IRI by doing the following:
+3. Build the latest version of the IRI

     ```bash
     $ git clone https://github.com/iotaledger/iri.git
     $ cd iri